 Known for their sweet personalities, high intelligence, and athleticism, Corgis can be super loyal, loving pets for families.
-What's more, their smaller stature makes them ideal for apartment- or small-space living.
-(If you live in a smaller space, however, be sure to give your Corgi plenty of exercise—they're susceptible to unhealthy weight gain if they're not exercised regularly.)
+What's more, their smaller stature makes them ideal for an apartment- or small-space living.
+If you live in a smaller space, however, be sure to give your Corgi plenty of exercise—they're susceptible to unhealthy weight gain if they're not exercised regularly.

-The ever-popular Pembroke Corgis are currently the 15th most popular dog breed in America, but they're gaining more and more attention as TV and film stars, and those Instagram famous doggos you see all over your feed.Continue to 7 of 8 below.
+The ever-popular Pembroke Corgis are currently the 15th most popular dog breed in America, but they're gaining more and more attention as TV and film stars, and those Instagram famous doggos you see all over your feed.Continue to 6 of 7 below.

 They're Loved by the Royal Family